keyboard_arrow_up

 Cold-Rolled Product

-A flat-rolled metal sheet whose final thickness was achieved by rolling it at room temperature.
+A metal sheet that achieves its final thickness by being rolled at room temperature.

 Conversion Coating